partho-maple/Contacts-Combo_ObjC/README.md

-N.B.
+### N.B.
 It was one of my long term pet project.
 Free to use educational purpose.
 But need my permission for using commercial purpose.
+### A Swift version is also available at this link: https://github.com/partho-maple/Contacts-Combo_Swift